utsavlamichhane/Snakemake-Microbiome-ML/SNAKEMAKE_Workflow.md

 I am assuming you already have the config.yaml from the SetupEnvironment.md

-So in the activated terminal environment (Python):
+So in the activated terminal environment (Python 3.9):

 ```
 configfile: "config.yaml"